VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 The following conventions/assumptions are made for the rest of this document:

   - Commands should be run from the VOLTTRON root
-  - Default values are used for VOLTTRON_HOME($HOME/.volttron), VIP port (22916), HTTPS port (8443), rabbitmq ports (5671 for AMQPs and 15671 for RabbitMQ management interface).
-If using different `VOLTTRON_HOME` or ports, please replace accordingly.
+  - Default values are used for VOLTTRON_HOME($HOME/.volttron), :term:`VIP` port (22916), HTTPS port (8443), RabbitMQ
+    ports (5671 for AMQPs and 15671 for RabbitMQ management interface).
+If using different :term:`VOLTTRON_HOME` or ports, please replace accordingly.
   - Replace central, node-zmq and node-rmq with your own hostnames.
   - user will represent your current user.